08 Nov VAT between the UK and Belgium

-If the UK business accounts for VAT on the Flat Rate Scheme, it does not need to pay Flat Rate VAT on the value of services which are not subject to UK VAT due to them being performed in Belgium or to a customer based in Belgium.
+If the UK business accounts for VAT on the Flat Rate Scheme, it does not need to pay Flat Rate VAT on the value of services that are not subject to UK VAT due to them performed Belgium or to a customer based in Belgium.

-If the Belgian customer also has a branch or premises in the UK, it is necessary to look at the whole picture to decide which location is the most direct user of the service.
-This should reflect commercial reality, and may be different from the contractual position.
-For example, if the customer has their headquarters in Brussels, and all invoices are sent there, but most contact is with their office in London, it is likely that the service will be treated as supplied in the UK and subject to UK VAT.
+If the Belgian customer also has a branch or premises in the UK, it is necessary to look at the whole picture to decide which location is the most direct use of the service.
+This will represent commercial facts and can vary from the role of the contract.
+For example, if the customer has their headquarters in Brussels, and all invoices sent there, but most contact is with their office in London, it is likely that the service will treat as supplied in the UK and subject to UK VAT.

 With all these services, it is important to look at the precise nature of the underlying service being provided.
 A business cannot turn one type of service into another by simply changing the description on the invoice.

-The UK business is still able to reclaim any UK VAT on expenses which it incurs in providing a service which is deemed to be outside the UK, providing that the service would be taxable if it was made in the UK, and subject to the normal rules about reclaiming input VAT.
+The United Kingdom business is also entitled to recover any VAT on overseas services or UK VAT on expenses incurred in delivering a service that considered to be outside the United Kingdom so that the service would be taxable if it made in the United Kingdom and subject to standard VAT recover laws.